City of Death: Plot

-While in Paris, the Doctor and Romana sense a time distortion.
+In Paris, the Doctor and Romana sense a time distortion.
 They observe the Countess Scarlioni using an alien device to scan the security systems housing Leonardo da Vinci's Mona Lisa at the Louvre.
-The pair meet Inspector Duggan, who suspects the Countess to be involved in an ongoing art theft scheme with her husband, Count Scarlioni.
+The pair meet Inspector Duggan, who suspects the Countess to be involved in an art theft scheme with her husband, Count Scarlioni.
 Duggan joins the Doctor and Romana in investigating the Scarlioni mansion.
-There, they find equipment used by Dr. Kerensky to experiment in time, the source of the time distortions, as well as six exact copies of the Mona Lisa.
-The Doctor instructs Romana and Duggan to continue investigating while he returns to the TARDIS to visit Leonardo, a good friend of his.
-After the Doctor leaves, the Count returns after successfully stealing the Mona Lisa and captures Romana and Duggan.
+There, they discover Dr. Kerensky's temporal experiments, the source of the distortions, and six exact copies of the Mona Lisa.
+The Doctor instructs Romana and Duggan to continue investigating while he returns to the TARDIS to visit Leonardo.
+The Count successfully steals the real painting and captures Romana and Duggan after the Doctor leaves.
 Learning that Romana is familiar with time, he kills Dr. Kerensky and forces Romana to continue the tests.

-In the past, the Doctor arrives at Leonardo's home but is captured by Captain Tancredi, who is Count Scarlioni.
-Tancredi reveals he is really Scaroth, a member of the Jagaroth race.
-They had arrived on Earth 400 million years ago, but due to an explosion in their craft, all of the others died and his own body was fragmented across time.
-Collectively, the fragments of Scaroth have manipulated humanity so that by the 20th century, they will have technology that will enable him to go back in time to stop the explosion.
-Tancredi is currently employing Leonardo to create copies of the Mona Lisa in order to finance Scarlioni's work.
-After Tancredi leaves, the Doctor knocks out his captor, marks the blank canvases with a felt-tip pen with the phrase, "This is a fake", and leaves a message to Leonardo to paint over his writing before returning to the present.
+The Doctor arrives at Leonardo's studio but is captured by another Scarlioni, who reveals he is really Scaroth, the last Jagaroth.
+His people arrived on Earth 400 million years ago, but the others died when their craft exploded, and his own body was fragmented across time.
+Collectively, Scaroth's fragments manipulated humanity to invent technology that will let him go back in time to stop the explosion.
+To finance his work, he employed Leonardo to create copies of the Mona Lisa to sell off after stealing the original.
+After Scaroth leaves, the Doctor escapes and writes "This is a fake" on the blank canvases before returning to the present.